 My name is Barry Sharples and I lived in Bosbury for over 20 years and then moved to the market

-I have learned a lot about the village’s history in particular working with
+town of Ledbury 5 miles away.
+I learned a lot about the village’s history in particular

-the local history group, the Bosbury Chroniclers, and the Herefordshire branch of the Victoria
+working with the local history group, the Bosbury Chroniclers, and the Herefordshire branch of

 I hope you enjoy exploring the rich and varied strands of Bosbury’s history.